-Dismayed at the treatment and inconvenience to its passengers once on the Island, the Joint Company built a new pier and railway to replace the tramway.
+Dismayed at the treatment and inconvenience to its passengers once on the Island, the mainland railway companies who ran the ferry service built a new pier and railway to replace the tramway.
 This new line allowed direct access by Island trains to the Pier Head.
 This line is still open and forms the northern part of the Ryde – Shanklin railway.

 The short 2¾ mile branch from Brading to Bembridge was opened on 27th May 1882.
 It came about as a direct result of plans to reclaim Brading marshes, the railway utilising a dam embankment for part of its length.
 A quay complex was also constructed at St Helens and for about four years a train ferry operated from Langstone on the mainland.
 The line was absorbed by the Isle of Wight Railway in 1898 and finally closed on 21st September 1953.

 This lengthy railway opened to passengers on 11 July 1889 to serve the sparsely populated West Wight.
 The line was mainly a speculative venture in the hope that new ferry routes and a Solent rail tunnel would emerge in their area.
 The line was never busy and was worked intermittently by the I.W.
 Central Rly from 1914, eventually closing on 21st September 1953